 Smart factories that combine 5G with the Internet of Things, edge computing and artificial intelligence eventually will be able to turn on a dime in order to deliver customized products quickly and affordably in response to real-time demand signals, according to CNBC.

 This newfound agility has potential benefits for manufacturers, consumers and factory workers.
-While automation may lessen congestion on the factory floor – a big plus in the age of COVID-19 – Oxford Economics found that robots could displace as many as 20 million manufacturing jobs by 2030.
+While automation may lessen congestion on the factory floor – a big plus in the age of COVID-19 – a 2019 Oxford Economics study found that robots could displace as many as 20 million manufacturing jobs by 2030.
+Although other reports say this projection misplaces the blame and that the real reason Americans are more likely to leave their manufacturing jobs stems from low pay and poor working conditions.

 German automaker Audi is also touting the wonders of 5G.
 The company’s website states: “5G offers a mobile communications spectrum that is available exclusively for industrial use, and it provides the possibility to prioritize various applications within the network.
 With 5G, the focus is placed – for the first time – on availability and low latency, which is necessary for production in a smart factory.
 The industrial Internet of Things needs more: It needs 5G.”